arnimpdm/Immoscout-scraper-analysis-and-other-magic/README.md

  -Build a recommendation system - in progress<br>

  You can find the folowing notebooks:
- -"Initiate SQL.ipynb" - Initiation of the SQL database -"Analysis-Housing-Scraper-and-cleanup-Windows.ipynb" - Scraper and cleanup
+ -"Initiate SQL.ipynb" - Initiation of the SQL database<br>
+ -"Analysis-Housing-Scraper-and-cleanup-Windows.ipynb" - Scraper and cleanup<br>
- -"Analysis and Predicition - Immowelt data.ipynb" - Analysis and other magic :D
+ -"Analysis and Predicition - Immowelt data.ipynb" - Analysis and other magic :D<br>

 We will start with the download and analysis of the data.
 Enjoy :)